Whale fall: Discovery

 Many other whale falls have since been found by more researchers and deep-sea explorers, as well as by naval submarines.
 The increase in detection is largely due to the use of cutting-edge side-scan sonar which can minutely examine the ocean floor for large aggregations of matter.
 A 2022 study identified 45 known natural whale falls, 38 implanted ones, and 78 fossil ones, mostly in the Pacific, but a significant number, particularly of fossil ones, in the Atlantic.

 A 2023 Scripps survey found at least 7 whale falls in an area of 135 sq mi surveyed off the California coast, with sonar evidence that may indicate up to 60 total in that area.

+A June 2026 article in Nature describes the discovery of a "whale necropolis" that includes both modern whale falls and fossil whale remains in the Diamantina fracture zone.